luke-129/civ-ipriot-smiley/knowledge_and_evidence.md

    > Smiley and it's children happy & sad.
    >
 2. Which of these classes directly interact with the SenseHat functionalities?
-   > Smiley
+   > Smiley as it instantiates a SenseHat.
    >
 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
    > SenseHat is instantiated within the smiley class, it is now an attribute that cannot be accessed without the smiley class.
    > When an object is created such as face = Smiley() a sense_hat is now instantiated within face.
    > To access sense_hat we could do face.sense_hat and this would allow access.
    > Trying to access sense_hat on it own will throw an error as it won't know about the instantiated sense_hat.
-   > This isn't encapsulated privately still though, if we wanted sense_hat to only be accessed within the class we would have to use te _ or __ to make it private and define some getter and setter methods if required.
+   > This isn't encapsulated 'privately' still though, if we wanted sense_hat to only be accessed within the class we would have to use te _ or __ to make it 'private' and define some getter and setter methods if required.
    >

 ### Sad Smileys Can’t Blink (Or Can They?)